Connie Sison: Television career

 In 2007, 10 years of her career, as soon as her non-compete clause contract ended in ABS-CBN, Sison continued her career in GMA Network.
 She was entrusted to do several news and current affairs shows in GMA's main channel and its secondary network, Q Channel 11, which was later rebranded as GMA News TV and currently GTV.
 Among those shows were DoQmentaries (a monthly documentary program), News on Q, On Call: Siksik Sa Impormasyon.
 Bilis na Pag-Aksyon, and Balitanghali (a late morning newscast on GMA News TV and GTV which she co-hosted with Raffy Tima).
 In GMA's main channel, she is one of the hosts of the morning program Unang Hirit.
 She also hosts the medical-focused show Pinoy M.D., which got a radio version in DZBB (GMA's flagship radio station) and officially titled as Pinoy M.D. sa Dobol B.

 In 2018, she is the very first recipient of the Bantog award for Media Practitioner in Television given by Department of Science and Technology as a result of her hosting of Pinoy M.D.
-She was also rewarded with a P 100,000 cash, which she opted to give to the Kapuso Foundation as a donation.
+She was also rewarded with a P100,000 cash, which she opted to give to the Kapuso Foundation as a donation.
 In 2020, her professionalism in her work was tested when she interviewed Senator Richard Gordon and she was unpleasantly interrupted by Gordon in the midst of the interview.
 Despite the situation, Sison remained calm and some netizens condemned Gordon's actions as being rude and lauded Sison's composure.